 A strong SAT or ACT score can improve chances when applying to testing-optional and test-required schools.
 It’s also important for parents and students to remember that there are other differentiators that can set students apart in the college application process.

 For example, students interested in STEM programs can benefit from online programs teaching code such as Python or competing in a Kaggle competition.
 These skills differentiate students in the application process and show they are consistent in their education despite challenges.
 While the pandemic has brought many roadblocks for students, opportunities like these present a great topic for a college application essay.

 Another important factor for parents and educators to instill is a growth mindset.
 This will help students understand that their talents and abilities can be developed.
 Ensuring this mindset is in place for students and encouraging them to grow their skills through persistence will help them as they prepare to apply for schools and also for when they reach the collegiate level.
 A growth mindset can be highly beneficial in giving students confidence and preparing them to be successful as they continue to face new challenges.

 The college admissions process is stressful for many high school students as they prepare to apply to their dream universities.
-Ultimately, it comes down to preparing students early on to properly face challenges and stand out.
+Ultimately, it comes down to preparing students early on to properly face challenges and stand out when writing an essay.
 Choosing whether to admit scores to a test-optional school boils down to the individual and other differentiating factors.
 Parents and educators need to be focused on setting students up for success in college test-prep and their futures.